ropensci/targets/CONTRIBUTING.md

 External code contributions are extremely helpful in the right circumstances.
 Here are the recommended steps.

-1. Prior to contribution, please propose your idea in a [new issue thread](https://github.com/ropensci/targets/issues) so you and the maintainer can define the intent and scope of your work.
+1. Prior to contribution, please propose your idea in a discussion topic or issue thread so you and the maintainer can define the intent and scope of your work.
 2. [Fork the repository](https://help.github.com/articles/fork-a-repo/).
 3. Follow the [GitHub flow](https://guides.github.com/introduction/flow/index.html) to create a new branch, add commits, and open a pull request.
 4. Discuss your code with the maintainer in the pull request thread.